WilsonH918/WilsonH918/README.md

 <h1 align="center">Hi 👋, I'm Wilson</h1>
 <h3 align="center">A passionate Data Engineer/Data Scientist</h3>

-As a Data Engineer and Data Scientist with extensive expertise in data pipeline development, data migration, data visualization, and statistical modelling, I bring a wealth of knowledge to my work.
-I specialize in Python, SQL, and SAS, and I have experience working on cloud platforms such as Azure, GCP, Oracle Cloud, Snowflake, and Oracle ERP System.
-My responsibilities have included developing and maintaining ETL processes, creating data models, and providing valuable insights through data visualization.
+As a Data Engineer and Data Scientist with extensive expertise in data pipeline development, data migration, data visualization, and statistical modeling, I bring a wealth of knowledge to my work.
+I specialize in Python, SQL, and SAS, and have hands-on experience working on cloud platforms such as Azure, GCP, Oracle Cloud, Snowflake, and Oracle ERP systems.
+My responsibilities have included developing and maintaining ETL processes, creating data models, optimizing performance, and providing valuable insights through data visualization.

-In addition to my professional work, I am an active contributor to the open-source community and have several projects on my GitHub profile that showcase my skills in data engineering and machine learning.
-Previously, I worked as a Statistical Programmer at ICON plc, where I developed software using Python, SAS, and SQL platforms for clinical data reports.
+Currently, I work at Heathrow Airport Limited, where I design and implement data lakehouse architectures, migrate pipelines to Databricks Unity Catalog, and optimize database performance.
+My expertise also includes working with big data technologies like Spark and Hadoop, and I am skilled in leveraging DevOps tools for CI/CD workflows.

+I am certified as a Microsoft Azure Data Engineer and a Google Cloud Professional Data Engineer.
+Additionally, I have personal GitHub projects showcasing my skills in data engineering, machine learning, and cutting-edge technologies such as Retrieval-Augmented Generation (RAG) with vector databases.

 I hold an MSc in Biomedical Engineering from the University of Bristol, where I received a Distinction and was awarded a fully-funded Think Big Scholarship.
-Additionally, I am bilingual in English and Mandarin and have volunteered as a Postgraduate Student Ambassador at the University of Bristol.
+I am also bilingual in English and Mandarin and have volunteered as a Postgraduate Student Ambassador at the University of Bristol.

+Feel free to explore my GitHub profile for more on my projects and contributions to the open-source community.

 - 👨‍💻 All of my projects are available at [https://github.com/WilsonH918](https://github.com/WilsonH918)